Cacti/documentation/README.md

 ## Thanks

-A very special thanks to Tobi Oetiker, the creator of RRDtool and the very popular MRTG.
+A very special thanks to Tobi Oetiker, the creator of RRDTool and the very popular MRTG.
 The users of Cacti Especially anyone who has taken the time to create an issue report, or otherwise help fix a Cacti related problems.
 Also to anyone who has contributed to supporting Cacti.